JulietOrnellas/BeginnerPythonProjects/README.md

 ## Blackjack Game
 A simple Blackjack game where the player competes against the computer.

+## Caesar Cipher
+A simple program that allows the user to encrypt or decrypt text by shifting letters in the alphabet by a specified amount, repeatedly prompting the user for input until they choose to exit.

 ## Calculator Program
 A basic calculator that performs addition, subtraction, multiplication, and division, with the ability to continue calculations using the previous result.